How To Settle Credit Card Debt

 This “snowballing” will help you pay off your cards much faster than spreading extra money evenly across all your cards, and it will be faster than paying the lowest APR cards down first.

 Remember, though, don’t do this if your credit card debt is too overwhelming.
-If it is too large, you should file for bankruptcy.
+If it is too large try to negotiate credit card debt first, before even thinking about filing for bankruptcy.
 Don’t be afraid of bankruptcy if your financial adviser recommends it.
 It is easy to get back on to your feet in today’s world after bankruptcy, but don’t expect to get a credit card after bankruptcy or an unsecured credit card, without paying higher fees.